cirosantilli/text/src/how-to-learn.md

 If you could not understand something, it is because there is someting else missing, possible from another source.
 Don't wast too much time stuck on a single point: when you less expect you will find the answer.

+Whenever you learn something, specially if it was difficult to learn, *write it down* somewhere you will find it again.
+Even better: write it down on your computer and publish it online to help others.
+Many methods are available such as blogs, but the best is writting in latex or markdown and uploading to github.